luni64/VisualTeensy/README.md

 VisualTeensy is a small Windows utility which fully automates the generation of Teensy projects for VisualCode.

 ## Prerequisites
+- **VisualCode** including the standard <em>"C/C++ IntelliSense, debugging, and code browsing"</em> extension for developping c++ programs.

-- VisualTeensy uses GNU Make to build your sketches.
-You can download a standalone version for Windows from e.g. here: [http://www.equation.com/servlet/equation.cmd?fa=make](http://www.equation.com/servlet/equation.cmd?fa=make) (copy the downloaded file to some convenient location, no installation required).
+- **GNU Make:** VisualTeensy uses GNU Make to build your sketches.
+You can download a standalone version for Windows from e.g. here: [http://www.equation.com/servlet/equation.cmd?fa=make](http://www.equation.com/servlet/equation.cmd?fa=make) (just copy the downloaded file to some convenient location, no installation required).

-- While not strictly necessary, for a quick start it is convenient to have Arduino and Teensiduino installated on your system.
+- While not strictly necessary, for a quick start it is convenient to have **Arduino and Teensiduino** installated on your system.

 ## Usage
 ### Quick Start